aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/introduction/1465-What, Why and How of Data Visualisation.md

 * Bokeh
 * Altair

-In this course, we'll be focusing mainly on Matplotlib, one of the most popular tools for graphs and plots in Python.
+This course will focus mainly on Matplotlib, one of Python’s most popular tools for graphs and plots.